LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 Simon & Garfunkel: Got Live If You Want It

 Simon & Garfunkel achieved a phenomenal level of success with a minimal number of albums.
-The boys released just 5 studio albums during the 1960s and none of them were a live album.
+The boys released just 5 studio albums during the 1960s and zero live albums.

 It wasn’t planned that way.
 The duo had several of their shows recorded, but those recordings went unreleased for several years.